saske999cz/foodngo/README.md

-# Online food delivery website
+# Online food ordering website

 A website designed for online food ordering, developed by using React JS, Node JS and MongoDB.